Matko Perdijić

-Matko Perdijić (born 26 May 1982 in Split) is a Croatian former professional footballer who played as a goalkeeper.
+Matko Perdijić (born 26 May 1982) is a Croatian former professional footballer who played as a goalkeeper.
 He currently works as a goalkeeping coach for Zagłębie Sosnowiec.

 Career

 As a 22-year-old, Perdijić joined Hajduk Split from Mosor at the start of 2005.
 After he finished a lengthy spell in Poland, he was appointed goalkeeper coach at Zagłębie Sosnowiec in January 2022.